 A Glossary of Dental Terms

 There are many terms used daily by dentists and their staff in the course of delivering care to patients.
-Following is a list of dental terms and their accompanying descriptions.
+Following is a list of dental terminology and their accompanying descriptions.

 Abscess